goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 --------

 **BlueBream** is a web framework written in Python programming language.
-BlueBream is a free/open source software, licensed under Zope Public License (BSD like, GPL compatible license) owned by :term:`Zope Foundation`.
+BlueBream is a free/open source software, owned by :term:`Zope Foundation`, licensed under Zope Public License (BSD like, GPL compatible license).
 BlueBream was known as **Zope 3** in the past.
 The development of BlueBream started in 2002.
 BlueBream was developed by the Zope community with the leadership of Jim Fulton.
 A brief history is given in the next section.
 There are many attractive features which make BlueBream unique among Python web frameworks.

 - BlueBream is built on top of :term:`Zope Tool Kit` (ZTK).
 In fact,